welcomechile.com

 Chilote curanto - Quetalmahue, Ancud

 Chiloé Island and its people are well known for their cuisine.
 Prepared in a hole, curanto is extremely popular with visitors due to the delicious combination of its ingredients and the fact that it is cooked before their very eyes.
-We found a place in Ancud where it is made the traditional island way.
+We found a place in Ancud where it is made in the traditional island way.

 Chilote curanto - Quetalmahue, Ancud